University of Illinois Springfield: Residence life

 UIS offers four living options for more than 1,100 students.
 On the East Campus there are four courts of apartments, one being designated for family housing including Sunflower, Larkspur, CLover, and Bluebell Courts.
 There is also the housing office at Homer L. Butler Commons (HCOM).
 On West Campus there are 96 townhouses encompassed within Pennyroyal, Marigold, Trillium and Foxglove court.
 For first and second year students there are two residence halls, Lincoln Residence Hall (LRH) and Founders Residence Hall (FRH).

 Academics

-University of Illinois Degrees and Certificates

 The University of Illinois Springfield has been offering online courses and degrees since 1999.
-Currently UIS offers 56 bachelor's degrees, 39 minors, 44 master's degree, 1 doctorate degree, 37 graduate certificates and coursework that leads to 6 ISBE endorsements.
+Currently UIS offers 56 bachelor's degrees, 39 minors, 44 master's degree, one doctoral degree, 37 graduate certificates and coursework that leads to six ISBE endorsements.